Tag: Sexual Assault (Page 1 of 2)

 “Groomers”

-Recently, “grooming” has become an increasingly common part of the modern American Christian lexicon.
+“Grooming” has recently become an increasingly common part of the modern American Christian lexicon.
 Unfortunately, its use is incorrect, unhealthy, and exaggerated, only compounding this problematic addition.
 The most common use of the term that I observe is as a means of expressing disgust with the Queer community, particularly with Transgender issues and toward the entertainment medium known as “drag.”
 Of the many issues I have with Christians hijacking this word, my primary frustrations have to do with their clear misunderstanding of the term, how its misuse diminishes the seriousness of it, and how it has been unjustly and irrationally applied to an entire group of people.

 RAINN (Rape, Abuse & Incest National Network) identifies grooming as “a tool, used by abusers, of manipulative behaviors used to gain access to a potential victim, coerce them to agree to the abuse and reduce the risk of being caught.
 While these tactics are used most often against younger kids, teens, and vulnerable adults are also at risk.”
 This typically takes the form of “building a relationship, trust, and emotional connection with a child or young person so they can manipulate, exploit and abuse them.

 Based on this definition, grooming is not occurring in the Transgender community.
-Neither is it happening during drag show performances or events like library drag story time.
+Neither does it happen during drag show performances or events like library drag story time.
 I’m not saying that there aren’t individual abusers who are Transgender or drag performers.
 But, identifying a whole community or all performers as “groomers” reveals a profound misunderstanding of this tool of abuse, the Transgender community, and drag as entertainment.
 It also reveals your implicit rejection of an entire people group as divine image bearers and a willful refusal to understand the issue in a nuanced way.

 Real Grooming

 Alternatively, we do see, in the previously mentioned examples, literal and rampant grooming and sexual abuse within the Church.
 We see Christian leaders and pastors, typically straight white men, building trusting relationships and then perpetrating horrible abuse.
-While 700 pastors over 20 years may not seem like a lot, this is one report pertaining to one denomination and doesn’t consider the over 400,000 clergies in America.
+While 700 pastors over 20 years may not seem like a lot, this is one report about one denomination and doesn’t consider the over 400,000 clergies in America.
 It also does not account for the statistically significant 63% of abuse cases that go unreported.

 That means, considering those 700 cases, more than 1,200 other cases potentially went unreported to the SBC.
-Those numbers don’t even account for other denominations that have both reported and unreported cases (think of the Catholic church, Presbyterian Church, Mennonite Church, LDS, or the 30,000 other denominations that exist).
+Those numbers don’t even account for other denominations that have reported and unreported cases (think of the Catholic church, Presbyterian Church, Mennonite Church, LDS, or the 30,000 other denominations that exist).
 This also ignores that other pastors may have been aware of the abuse and did nothing.
 That knowledge and failure to act automatically make them complicit in the abuse.
 It also doesn’t account for additional victims who may never come forward.
 And this only considers sexual abuse and rape.

 Calling All Pastors